Jenni

 Nov 24, 2025

-Jenni is my sister.
-She recently passed away.
-It was unexpected, and it has left everyone in shock.
+Jenni is my older sister.
+I recently got the news that she passed away; It was completely unexpected, and has left everyone who knows her in shock.

 As the years went on, we drifted apart.